 What Happens If a Creditor Violates the Automatic Stay?

-The penalty for violating an automatic stay varies depending on what the creditor has done and whether their actions were deliberate.
+The penalty for violating an automatic stay varies.
+It depends on what the creditor has done and whether their actions were deliberate.
 When the debt includes property, the creditor risks having to return the property to the debtor and compensate him or her for any damages suffered due to the violation, such as attorney’s fees, pain, and suffering.

-If you believe a creditor has violated the automatic stay in your bankruptcy, you need to contact your bankruptcy attorney immediately.
+Do you believe a creditor has violated the automatic stay in your bankruptcy?
+You need to contact your bankruptcy attorney immediately.
 He or she can advise you on how to proceed.

-And if you are considering bankruptcy and would like to speak to someone, or you believe an automatic stay could aid you in dealing with your situation, we want to help.
+Are you considering bankruptcy and would like to speak to someone?
+Do you believe an automatic stay could aid you in dealing with your situation, we want to help.
 Contact the Law Offices of Robert M. Geller at 813.254.5696 to discuss your situation and to learn how bankruptcy can help you.